China court upholds Canadian's death sentence as Huawei executive fights extradition | Law-Order

 China court upholds Canadian's death sentence as Huawei executive fights extradition

 Meng, who has said she is innocent, has been fighting her extradition from under house arrest in Vancouver.
-The High Court in the northeast province of Liaoning heard Schellenberg's appeal against the death sentence in May last year and confirmed the verdict on Tuesday.
+The High Court in the northeastern Chinese province of Liaoning heard Schellenberg's appeal against the death sentence in May last year and confirmed the verdict on Tuesday.

 Speaking to reporters by telephone after attending the hearing, Canada's ambassador to China, Dominic Barton, condemned the decision and called for China to grant clemency.
 "It is not a coincidence that these are happening right now, while the case is going on in Vancouver," Barton said, referring to Schellenberg's case and that of another Canadian, Michael Spavor.

-China has rejected the suggestion the cases of the Canadians in China are linked to Meng's case in Canada though China has warned of unspecified consequences unless Meng was released.
-The Chinese foreign ministry did not immediately respond to a request for comment.
+China has rejected the suggestion that the cases of the Canadians in China are linked to Meng's case in Canada though Beijing has warned of unspecified consequences unless Meng was released.
+"Schellenberg's case is of a completely different nature from Meng's case.
+Those who link the two together have ulterior motives," a Chinese Foreign Ministry spokesperson said on Tuesday.

+The spokesperson also said the facts were clear in Schellenberg's case, the evidence "solid and robust" and the "sentencing procedures are lawful".
+An European Union spokesperson expressed concern on Tuesday about due process in China and the "arbitrariness" of the case, and called for clemency for Schellenberg.

-Another Canadian, former diplomat Michael Kovrig, was also arrested in China days after Meng's arrest and charged with espionage.
+A third Canadian, former diplomat Michael Kovrig, was also arrested in China days after Meng's arrest and charged with espionage.
 His trial was conducted in March.
-His embassy had no news about when he would be sentenced.
+A verdict has not yet been reported.
 Chinese courts have a conviction rate of more than 99%.

 Some observers have said the likely convictions of both Spavor and Kovrig could ultimately facilitate an agreement in which they are released and sent back to Canada.
-Since Meng's arrest, China has sentenced at least three Chinese-born Canadians to death for drugs offenses - Fan Wei in April 2019, and Ye Jianhui and Xu Weihong in August last year.
+Since Meng's arrest, China has sentenced at least three Chinese-born Canadians to death for drug offences - Fan Wei https://www.reuters.com/article/uk-china-canada-drugs-idUKKCN2530OB in April 2019, and Ye Jianhui and Xu Weihong https://www.reuters.com/article/uk-china-canada-drugs-idUKKCN2530OB in August last year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)